-At a time when we need it more than ever, Vivid Sydney shines a light over Darling Harbour through art and creativity.
-From the bizarre and unusual to the charming and quaint, the sculptures and creatives behind Vivid give us new ways to connect with each other and our city.
+Vivid Sydney shines a light over Darling Harbour through art and creativity, from the bizarre and unusual, to the charming and quaint, the sculptures and creatives behind Vivid give us new ways to connect with each other and our city.

-It’s full of surprises and new ways of seeing, hearing, feeling and experiencing - a playground of the unexpected and unusual, right here in Darling Harbour.
+It’s full of surprises and new ways of seeing, hearing, feeling and experiencing, right here in Darling Harbour.

 Eating and drinking in Darling Harbour